 Tight Hip Muscles

-Another common cause of hip, which may overlap with the other two common causes, is that muscles around the hip and pelvis area may be “tight”.
-Sometimes because of overuse or an injury, the muscles and tissues around the muscle get tight.
-This can restrict hip joint range of, cause the muscles to be weak, and can cause pain.
+Another common cause of hip pain, which may overlap with the other two common causes, is that muscles around the hip and pelvis area may be “tight”.
+Tight muscles around the hip joint often happen because of overuse or an injury.

-There are many soft tissue techniques to help lessen up tight muscles.
+There are many soft tissue techniques to help loosen up tight muscles.
 See a chiropractor, physiotherapist, or massage therapist that can deal with this.

 Inguinal Hernia

-This can be a common cause of groin pain and should be ruled out as a potential cause of groin pain.
+This can be a common cause of hip pain.
 An inguinal hernia is where the intestinal tissues protrude through a weakness in the lower abdominal wall near the groin area.

 Some of the symptoms you might get with an inguinal hernia would be pain on coughing, bending over, or exercising.
-You might see a bulge in the groin area.
-You might get a heavy or full sensation in the groin area or pain itself.
+As well, you might see a bulge in the groin area.
+Or you might get a heavy or full sensation in the groin area or pain itself.

 You would have to seek out a medical doctor to attend to this.